Want Glowing Summer Skin? Add Steam.

-Hot weather and increased time spent outside are associated with more oil and sweat, environmental pollutant exposure and, often as a result, acne.
-Steam showering is a natural ally against acne breakouts year-round and can save you many headaches in the summer.
+Hot weather and increased time spent outside are associated with more oil and sweat, environmental pollutant exposure and, often as a result, skin blemishes.
+Steam showering is a natural ally against skin issues year-round and can save you many headaches in the summer.
 Sweat is part of the body’s highly efficient filtering system, and even includes bacteria-fighting proteins that may help stave off breakouts.
-But when you sweat outside, it’s not just sweat on your skin: there may be sunscreen, makeup, oil or environmental pollutants to potentially clog pores, triggering an inflammatory reaction that results in visible red bumps, pustules and blackheads.
+But when you sweat outside, it’s not just sweat on your skin: there may be sunscreen, makeup, oil, or environmental pollutants to potentially clog pores, triggering an inflammatory reaction that may result in visible skin irritations and issues.

 Sweating in a steam shower provides the benefits of sweat without worrying about additional substances mucking up the process.
 For the best results, do an initial cleanse to remove makeup and any surface-level dirt before you steam.
 Afterwards, shower normally to wash away any additional dead skin or bacterial debris loosened up from the steam session.

-Struggling with acne?
+Struggling with skin issues?
 Consider these 9 all-natural remedies for clearer skin.